-In getting over a lot of my own anxiety and depression, I have seen some pattens repeat themselves in myself and others when it comes to life.
+In getting over a lot of my anxiety and depression, I have seen some patterns repeat themselves in me and others regarding life.

-I wanted to share these things with you so that hopefully you can keep them in your mind too as you move forward and work on improving yourself.
+I wanted to share these things with you so that, hopefully, you can keep them in your mind too as you move forward and work on improving yourself.

 We live in a society based on comparison and living up to some arbitrary standard: get this car, your significant other has one freckle, you need to learn faster…

 But what is this arbitrary standard?
-Is it ever attainable?

-But if you always do this you’ll constantly be in a race of “keeping up with the Joneses” whether it’s in whom we date, what we own, or our abilities.
+But if you always do this, you’ll constantly be in a race of “keeping up with the Joneses,” whether it’s in whom we date, what we own, or our abilities.

 While you are busy wishing you had Person X’s intelligence, they are wishing they had your flair for adventure.

-Someone may have gone through a lot of trauma as a kid and is scared of talking to people.
+Someone may have gone through a lot of traumas as a kid and is scared of talking to people.

-Everyone is improving.
 Everyone has a different past.